OXID-eSales/github-actions/docs/workflows/universal_workflow_light.md

 # universal_workflow_light

-This workflow replaces the [call-universal_test_workflow](call-universal_test_workflow.md).
+This workflow replaces the `call-universal_test_workflow.md`.
 It builds a test environment based on the docker-eshop-sdk and installs a php application by either creating a composer.json or checking out a repository containing one.
-The workflow is configured by a lot of variables provided by merging multiple test plans (yaml files).
+The workflow is configured by a lot of variables provided by merging multiple test plans (YAML files).

 It runs test scripts either provided in composer.json or test scripts provided by the installed packages.
 These tests are executed on a matrix of different PHP and MySQL versions.